illinoistech-itm/jhajek/itmo-444-544/weekly-assignments/module-08/lab.md

 ## Objectives

-* Demonstrate process to install AWS JavaScript SDK packages
+* Demonstrate the process to install AWS JavaScript SDK packages
 * Demonstrate the concept of deploying a working cloud native application
 * Demonstrate the IAM concepts needed for integrating cloud services for an application
 * Demonstrate the termination of cloud resources in an automated fashion